 Although your blog is not the place to publish announcements and news about the company, if you already have good monthly blog traffic, you can be creative and find ways you can highlight your accomplishments via a blog post (and let more people know about this).
 Just make sure your blog doesn’t turn into a press release platform!

 I hope these business blog examples have inspired to start your own and also offered a few useful tips on what kind of content you can publish on it.
+And if you think it would be nice to have some help with drafting the entire business blog content strategy for you, I got you covered.

 [+ free download –my popular blog post cheat sheet and the 25 persuasive headlines swipe file]